druce/druce.github.io/_posts/2021-02-19-optimal-safe-withdrawal-for-retirement-using-certainty-equivalent-spending-revisited.md

 ![optcechart.png](../../../assets/2021/optcechart.png)

 Using some of these rules, a retiree could often have achieved a higher expected withdrawal rate than 4%, at the cost of a modest worsening of the worst-case withdrawal rate.
 As risk aversion increases, stock allocation decreases, fixed spending increases, and variable spending decreases.
-The floor parameter is used only at low risk aversion, but may be generally useful in explaining rules, if one sets the floor to the same value as fixed spending.
+The floor parameter is used only at low risk aversion, but may be generally useful in explaining rules.
 (Or if not, it may be superfluous.)

 I don't assert that you *should* maximize certainty-equivalent spending, or that empirically people *do* try to maximize it.
 But you *could*, and it generates reasonable strategies along a risk continuum.

-You can then choose a rule based on your own subjective preference by examining how it performed historically.
+All models are simplifications, but some are useful.
+In practice, this framework may allow retirees to choose between good rules at varying levels of risk tolerance.
+We can then visualize the rule's historical performance.
+Knowing that a rule is the best performing according to our metric, and being able to visualize historical performance, may allow retirees to stay the course or make necessary adjustments in adverse environments.

 There may be even better parameter setups (glidepaths etc.) and a better objective function to optimize.
 This general approach can accommodate diferent parameters and objective functions.

-All models are simplifications, but some are useful.
-In practice, this framework may allow retirees to choose between good rules at varying levels of risk tolerance.
-We can then visualizing the rule's historical performance.
-Knowing that a rule is in some sense the best performing, and being able to visualize historical performance, may allow retirees to stay the course or make necessary adjustments in adverse environments.

 In performing this analysis, my goals were: